 4832, 0401, 0402, 0499

 PhD students must complete a minor.
 Students may select an internal minor in computer science or an external minor in another department.
-A minor program typically consists of 9-12 units of coursework.
+A minor program typically consists of 9 or more units of coursework.
 The minor department determines minor course work and the extent to which they participate in PhD examinations.
 The minor and course work must be approved by the student’s advisor.
 Minor courses must be completed before PhD students take the Comprehensive Exam.

 |Application Acceptance Rate||32%|